icure/medtech-docs/sdks/how-to/how-to-manage-datasamples.md

 :::info

-Behind the scenes: the `createOrModifyDataSampleFor` method will encrypt the `DataSample` and send it to the kraken.
-You will only be able to get the content of this `DataSample` afterward if you have the correct key to decrypt it.
+Behind the scenes: the `createOrModifyDataSampleFor` method will encrypt the `DataSample` and send it to the iCure backend.
+From now on you will be able to retrieve the content of this `DataSample` only if you have the correct key to decrypt it.

 :::